w3f/Grants-Program/applications/infinity_wallet.md

 #### Usage of funds
-The grant would be utilized to help fund the developments outlined for building out Polkadot and Kusama with complete integration into the Infinity Wallet and Web3 Browser, its features and required infrastructure that will be developed.
+The grant would be utilized to help fund the developments outlined for building out Polkadot with complete integration into the Infinity Wallet and Web3 Browser, its features and required infrastructure that will be developed.
 As we operate as a free to use platform for hundreds of thousands of users and are self funded, we require a grant to help cover the development costs.
-While this would provide Polkadot and Kusama with a much needed valuable platform that is solving many issues in the crypto, Web3 and payments spaces.
+While this would provide Polkadot with a much needed valuable platform that is solving many issues in the crypto, Web3 and payments spaces.

 ## Future Plans
 Our long term plan is to continue to refine and deliver innovative solutions with the Infinity Wallet.
 Working closely with users to further establish Infinity Wallet as a leading wallet and DeFi ecosystem with Web3 browser, serving hundreds of millions of users on Desktop and Mobile.

-We have a lot planned over the next couple of years, however some of the developments planned over the next 6 months that could benefit Polkadot and Kusama in the future as we release them on a case by case basis include:
+We have a lot planned over the next couple of years, however some of the developments planned over the next 6 months that could benefit Polkadot in the future as we release them on a case by case basis include:

 * One-click in-wallet fiat on/off ramp;